Terrestrial biodiversity and Indigenous governance in the boreal

-Importantly, these 270 million hectares are the traditional territories of over 600 First Nations, Inuit and Metis communities.
+These 270 million hectares are the traditional territories of more than 600 First Nations, Inuit and Métis communities.

-These traditional territories have been significantly disturbed by industrial pressure like logging, oil-and-gas and mining activities.
-In many instances, the cumulative impacts of industrial activities have impaired or abolished the rights of Indigenous peoples to carry out their traditional livelihoods
+In many places, these traditional territories have been significantly disturbed by logging, mining, and oil and gas activities.
+The cumulative impacts of these activities have impaired or abolished the rights of Indigenous peoples to carry out their traditional livelihoods.

 This needs to change.

-Establishing Indigenous-led protected areas — tribal protected areas, or tribal parks — is one way in which Indigenous communities are reclaiming what they see as their deep-rooted relationship to the land.
+Establishing Indigenous-led protected and conserved areas, or tribal parks, is one way in which Indigenous communities are reclaiming what they see as their deep-rooted relationship to the land.

 We do this by:

-- Working alongside Indigenous communities to establish tribal parks.
+- Working to support Indigenous communities to establish tribal parks.

 - Addressing community-level initiatives in communities where we have existing relationships.